 As with all home inspections, there is an element of the unknown.
 At HouseMaster, we like that—even thrive off of it—because we know to do the job right.
 We also know about the anxiety the unknown can cause for the buyer or seller.
 We want to help soothe those worries by doing more than just giving our word.

 To do that we’ve created a quick guide to help sellers prepare their home for a home inspection, make the process easier for everyone, and put some of those angsty feelings to rest.
 Do just a few of these to help make the home inspections process easier for everyone.
-Many of these items won’t cost you a penny and can help ensure a smooth home inspection process.

 - Clean air ducts.